icinganalysis/icinganalysis.github.io/content/messinger.md

 The Reynolds is too low to be turbulent for a smooth surface, but we will consider the rough surface correlation from NACA-TR-1215.
-We will also consider just the stagnation point, as Messinger did, but also an "averaged" value, spreading out the impingement over the entire surface of the cylinder.
+We will also consider just the stagnation point, as Messinger did, and also an "averaged" value, spreading out the impingement over the entire surface of the cylinder.

 ![](images/messinger/ludlam_comparisons_all_plus_messinger.png)